 Method - Hide rows and columns in a table

-To hide rows or columns on a table or visualization created via the Visualization menu, you will look for the appropriate field on the Data tab of the item's object inspector.
+To hide rows or columns on a Specialty Table or visualization created via the Visualization menu, you will look for the appropriate field in Data > Row Manipulations or Column Manipulations in the item's object inspector .
+Note that case/response numbers that appear in the first column of a table with raw data/responses are actually row headers and cannot be hidden.